ecelias/PaperScoutDesignDocs/README.md

 ## Tasks

-_Describe how work is partitioned and distributed._
+All work is to be completed by Elizabeth Elias.

 ## Version control